New World Screwworm

 Visit the CDC website for updates

-• Infestations by NWS maggots can cause painful and foul-smelling wounds.
-If not caught early and treated, it can lead to extensive tissue damage, and potentially death.
+• Infestations by NWS maggots can cause painful, foul-smelling wounds in animals and people.
+If not treated early, they can lead to extensive tissue damage and potentially death.

 Watch for Symptoms